Things To Do in Tarangire National Park

 Birdwatching and Sightseeing

 Enjoy spotting a large batch of colorful and exclusive bird species.
-Over 550 different bird species are housed with the swamps that are spread all over Tarangire.
-For bird lovers, who find themselves taken up for a long period of time, this makes Tarangire a famous safari destination for you.
+Over 550 different bird species are housed with the swamps that are spread all over Tarangire National Park.
+For bird lovers, who find themselves taken up for a long period of time, this makes Tarangire National Park a famous safari destination for you.
 As a dominant feature within this park, the Tarangire River stands out.
 Even when it is very dry, the park has thick vegetation with acacia shrubs and mixed woodland.
 The huge baobab trees that are scattered around in huge numbers make your safari trip a memorable one.